 The object of Chesham Renaissance is therefore to deliver residential and commercial development and infrastructure, based on innovative and joined-up planning, rarely possible through more piecemeal development decisions.
 It seeks to persuade Chesham to embrace this process as an economic development opportunity, a catalyst for inward investment, and a chance to make Chesham an attractive place for residents, businesses and visitors.
 All the while, it is determined to retain and enhance the special character of Chesham.

-If you would like to discuss further, please contact Andy Garnett.
+If you would like to discuss further, please contact firstname.lastname@example.org

 Joint Local Plan

-For much of 2016, and into 2017, a major preoccupation has been the various phases of the Joint Local Plan.
-The Plan, covering the Chiltern District Council and South Bucks District Council areas, will set out policies used to determine planning applications, site allocations or proposed new development (eg housing or employment) and broader land designations (eg Green Belt areas).
-It will run from 2014 – 2036.
+Since 2016 Chiltern and South Bucks District Councils have been preparing a new local plan.
+It will set out policies used to determine planning applications, site allocations or proposed new development (eg housing or employment) and broader land designations (eg Green Belt areas), and will run from 2014 – 2036.

-The Chamber believes it is critical to engage with this process, supporting a vibrant community, whilst also preserving the character.
+The Chamber believes it is critical to engage with this process, supporting a vibrant community, whilst also preserving the character of the Chiltern Region.

 Chamber members have attended numerous meetings.
 Here is a flavour of some of our initiatives:

-- On the evening of February 10th, we hosted a Question Time-style discussion entitled “Where Will Our Children Live and Work? – Planning the future in the Chilterns”
+- 10th February 2016 we hosted a Question Time-style discussion entitled “Where Will Our Children Live and Work? – Planning the future in the Chilterns”

-- On 16th February 2016, Committee Member Robert Gibson led a discussion (right) on the Local Plan with Peter Martin, holder of the Cabinet Portfolio at CDC for Sustainable Development, and The Chesham Society Chairman Tony Molesworth
+- 16th February 2016 Committee Member Robert Gibson led a discussion (right) on the Local Plan with Peter Martin, holder of the Cabinet Portfolio at CDC for Sustainable Development, and The Chesham Society Chairman Tony Molesworth

-- The following evening, The Chamber and The Chesham Society held a similar session at Chesham Town Hall for Chesham traders.
+- 27th February 2016 The Chamber and The Chesham Society held a similar session at Chesham Town Hall for Chesham traders

-- As a consultee, Chiltern Chamber filed its response to the Joint Local Plan, and our response is available for download here (PDF)
+- As a consultee, Chiltern Chamber filed its response to the early public consultation on the Joint Local Plan, and our response is available for download here

 Joint Local Plan – Key Dates